 - A site map which names the site you wish to use and defines the boundaries of your proposed activities (not just a location point)

 - Your emergency procedures (e.g. emergency arrangements, cluster points, access points, named responsible person, contact details, first aid arrangements, nearest hospital)

 - A completed risk assessment for your proposed activity

 - Proof of public liability insurance (£5 million cover)

 - Renew an existing permit with no changes: 28 days before the proposed start date.
 Ongoing agreements should be renewed annually beginning on 1 April and should be submitted by the end of February.

-You should only submit your full application when the events team have confirmed you may do so except for renewals where there are no changes.
+You should only submit your full application once the events team have confirmed you may do so except for renewals where there are no changes.

 Events Service, Parks & Open Spaces, LBRuT, Civic Centre, 44 York Street, Twickenham, TW1 3BZ